Semilinear fractional elliptic PDEs with gradient nonlinearities on open balls: existence of solutions and probabilistic representation: Marked branching process

-consists in two types of branching: we can either not branch (which is represented in blue), or branch into two branches, one bearing the mark $0$ and the other one bearing the mark $1$, represented in purple.
-The black color is used for leaves, namely the particles that leave the domain $B(0,R)$.
+in dimension $d=1$ is presented in Figure~\ref{f2}.
+Absence of branching is represented in blue, branching into two branches, one bearing the mark $0$ and the other one bearing the mark $1$, is represented in purple, and the black color is used for leaves, i.e. for particles that die outside of the domain $B(0,R)$.